DigitalGlobe/GGD-OpenSpaceNet/doc/REFERENCE.md

 * `username` is the login user name on the machine that ran that _OpenSpaceNet_ job.
 * `app` is the name of the application, this is set to "OpenSpaceNet".
 * `version` is the application version, which is the _OpenSpaceNet_ version.

+##### --append
+This option will cause _OpenSpaceNet_ to append to the specified output.
+If the specified output is not found, one will be created.
+If this option is not specified and the output already exists, it will be overwritten.

 <a name="processing" />
 ## Processing Options